emiljoha/garn/README.rst

 `Kwant <https://kwant-project.org>`_ is used for calculations.

-The documentation of the software can be found in the "docs/html_docs" directory.
-Start by opening the "index.html" file.
+The most up to date documentation of the software can be found in the "doc/build/html" directory.
+Start by opening the "start_here.html" file.
 The documentation is also avalible through `this website
 <http://web.comhem.se/emil.sweden/html_docs/index.html>`_ .

 A formal introduction can be found throuhg the bachelor thesis